 From a tourism perspective, it really doesn't matter.
 Roswell is the Earth's most famous UFO crash site.

-Roswell became an essentially one-reason-to-visit town on July 8, 1947, when a local paper reported that William "Mac" Brazel reportedly found pieces of a flying saucer scattered across a nearby ranch.
+Roswell became an essentially one-reason-to-visit town on July 8, 1947, when a local paper reported that William "Mac" Brazel had found pieces of a flying saucer scattered across a nearby ranch.
 He later retracted his story (under the usual suspicious circumstances) and all of the evidence vanished, supposedly carted away to some secret place like Area 51 or the Pentagon basement.

 It took decades for Roswell to accept its heritage.
 It still hasn't, exactly; large signs in town declare Roswell "Dairy Capital of the Southwest" but do not mention flying saucers.
 Some people insist they visit for the Chili Festival, or to see America's largest mozzarella factory (It's southeast of town on Omaha Rd).

 Several UFO business-owners told us that conservative Roswell has always feared that "crazy people" would overrun the town, even as local franchises of Wal-Mart and KFC happily enlivened their exteriors with extraterrestrial photo-ops.